Twins vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Paul Goldschmidt has put up 114 hits with 21 doubles, 18 home runs and 56 walks.
+- Paul Goldschmidt has recorded 114 hits with 21 doubles, 18 home runs and 56 walks.
 He has driven in 56 runs with nine stolen bases.

 Goldschmidt Recent Games